Jigsaw-Code/outline-server/src/shadowbox/README.md

 ## Access Keys Management API

-In order to Access the Management API, you'll need to know the apiUrl for your server.
-You can obtain this information from the access.txt file under the 'shadowbox' directory in your Outline server.
+In order to utilize the Management API, you'll need to know the apiUrl for your Outline server.
+You can obtain this information from the 'access.txt' file under the 'shadowbox' directory of your server.
 An example apiUrl is: https://1.2.3.4:1234/3pQ4jf6qSr5WVeMO0XOo4z.

-Replacing apiUrl with the actual URL you see in that file, here's how you can programmatically operate on the Server.
+By replacing apiUrl with the actual URL you see in that file, you can programmatically perform the following operations on the server.

 List users
 ```